GET A HEAD START

 How does the Accelerated B.A./M.A. program Work?

-A Claremont College undergraduate has the option of enrolling in classes in the School of Politics and Economics during his/her Junior or Senior years, at no additional tuition cost.
+A Claremont College undergraduate has the option of enrolling in classes in the Division of Politics and Economics during his/her Junior or Senior years, at no additional tuition cost.
 Some of the advanced courses offered at the undergraduate institutions may, with approval, be counted for graduate credit.
 Courses completed at the Graduate University, or accepted as equivalents, may be counted towards both the undergraduate and graduate degree programs (up to a limit of 12-16 units).
 In this way, Claremont Colleges' undergraduates get a head start on completing their graduate requirements.
 Normally, students who receive their B.A. having completed the necessary graduate or equivalent units may be able to complete their Master’s Degree program with only two additional semesters of enrollment at CGU.